MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 ## Set up the Dynamics 365 Sales trial

-The next step is to set up the Dynamics 365 Customer Engagement<!--or...? --> instance.
+The next step is to set up the Dynamics 365 Customer Engagement instance.
 This procedure provides step-by-step instructions for manually installing Sales, which generates a completely empty instance of Common Data Service.

 1. In the Microsoft 365 admin center at [https://admin.microsoft.com](https://admin.microsoft.com), in the left pane, in the drop-down list for **Admin Centers**, select **All admin centers**.